 Iron Man: Rise of Technovore

-War Machine will appear in the Japanese anime film Iron Man: Rise of Technovore.
+War Machine appears in the Japanese anime film Iron Man: Rise of Technovore, voiced by Hiroki Yasumoto in the original version and by James C. Mathis III in the English dub.
 In the film he wears a bulkier suit of armor reminiscent of his Ultimate counterpart.

 Iron Man 3